communism117/seppuku/README.md

-If you really want to get arrested use this yourself on your home computer/server on an unconsenting party; there is no proxy or Tor support, the DoS attack is in the clear.
+If you really want to get arrested use this yourself on your home computer/server on an unconsenting party; there is no proxy or Tor support; the DoS attack is in the clear.

 A smart person would stick this script on as many